mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 regions in between.
 Most Pavabidians simply cannot conceive of any other life even if they were to try.
-The head of the Pavabidian government is known as the Son of the Star, and is considered to be the embodiment of part of the star’s consciousness.
+The head of the Pavabidian government is known as the Son of the Star, and is considered to be the embodiment of part of the star's consciousness.
 This makes him both divine and infallible.
-He dwells in a floating palace that moves around Pavabid at the Son of the Star’s whim and is allegedly held aloft by the hand of god.
+He dwells in a floating palace that moves around Pavabid at the Son of the Star's whim and is allegedly held aloft by the hand of god.
 In fact it is a technological construct using impressive but mundane gravitic technology.
 Pavabid lies directly between Collace and Trexalon, two worlds that